 “Am I the Problem?”
 7 Signs Of A Toxic Person

 If you’re here, you’re undoubtedly juggling some lingering problems in your relationship, family, or circle of friends, and you’re wondering the difficult question: Am I the problem?
-It’s a bold thing to even ponder that question, and we appreciate you for taking the risk.
-How do you tell whether you’re the toxic partner in your relationships, then?
+It’s a bold thing even to ponder that question, and we appreciate you for taking the risk.
+How do you tell whether you’re the toxic partner in your relationships?

 What will happen if might be the problem and you turn out to be the toxic one?
 We’re covered for it.
-See our list of warning indicators that you may possess toxicity and unhealthy tendencies below, along with advice on how to change your behaviour for the long term health of your interpersonal relationships.
+See our list of warning indicators that you may possess toxicity and unhealthy tendencies below, along with advice on changing your behaviour for the long-term health of your interpersonal relationships.

-If you found most of the following traits, chances may be that you’re the problem, and there is a need to look into yourself and figure ot areas that require self improvement.
-Following are 7 signs of a toxic person , you find helpful to identify yor own toxicity;
+If you found most of the following characteristics, chances may be that you’re the problem, and you need to look into yourself and figure out areas that require self-improvement.
+Following are seven signs of a toxic person you find helpful to identify your toxicity;

 1. Manipulative Behavior

-People who experience this behaviour may feel exploited or manipulated instead of cherished for who they are, which causes distrust and unhealthy relationships.
+People who experience this behaviour may feel exploited or manipulated instead of cherished for who they are, which can lead to distrust and unhealthy relationships.

 2. Constant Criticism

-You probably criticise people all the time if you are always finding fault with them or if you are too critical of them.
-While it’s important to provide constructive criticism, unrelenting criticism encourages pessimism and insecurity.
+You probably criticise people constantly if you find fault with them or are too critical of them.
+While providing constructive criticism is essential, unrelenting criticism encourages pessimism and insecurity.

-Sometimes we cannot percieve that others are going through a hard time, thay may feel inadequate or undeserving as a result of your persistent criticism, which can strain relationships and hinder personal development for both sides.
+Sometimes, we cannot perceive that others are going through a hard time.
+They may feel inadequate or undeserving as a result of our persistent criticism, which can strain relationships and hinder personal development for both sides.

 3. Playing the victim

-You may be playing the victim if you believe that everything is against you and that people are always trying to take advantage of you.
+You may be playing the victim if you believe everything is against you and people are always trying to take advantage of you.

 Accepting accountability for your decisions and situation is necessary for personal development.
-Rather than placing the blame elsewhere, think about how your own activities have influenced your circumstances, that is why you may be questioning, “Am I the problem?”
+Rather than placing the blame elsewhere, think about how your activities have influenced your circumstances; that is why you may question, “Am I the problem?”

 4. Taking things personally

-Do you believe that every remark or action is directed at you personally?
+Do you believe that every remark or action is directed at you?
 This oversensitivity may cause relational problems.

 When you see constructive criticism as an attack, it becomes impossible to provide it.
 Make an effort to distinguish between constructive criticism and harmless remarks.